Schulconnex/Schulconnex/docs/english-api-notes/data-models.md

 bezeichnung | Describes the group. thema | Keywords describing the theme of the group, short text, ideally less than 35 characters. beschreibung | Additional optional description of the purpose of the group. typ | Type of the group.
-Refer to code list *Gruppentyp*.
+Refers to code list *Gruppentyp*.
 Bereich | Additional group qualifyer (mandatory, optional, basic, advanced...).
-Refer to code list *Gruppenbereich*.
+Refers to code list *Gruppenbereich*.
 Optionen | Additional group options.
-Usually referring to language used (bilingual, native language) Refer to code list *Gruppenoption*. differenzierung | Specific differentiation in some educational branches.
+Usually referring to language used (bilingual, native language).
+Refers to code list *Gruppenoption*. differenzierung | Specific differentiation in some educational branches.
 Refers to code list *Gruppendifferenzierung*. bildungsziele | Educational branch.
 Refers to code list *Bildungsziel*. jahrgangsstufen | Form or course level.
 Refers to code list *Jahrgangsstufe*. faecher | Array to list the topics covered in the group. faecher.code | Topic covered.
 Refers to code list *Fächerkanon*. referenzgruppen | Array of reference groups for this group.
 Allows the association of members in one or more other groups to this group.
-The aim is to simplify the handling of courses and school classes by allowing, for example, to attach a whole class to a course, without the need to assign every pupil individually. referenzgruppen.grupid | ID of the reference group. referenzgruppe.rollen | Roles in the reference group („Gruppenrollen”) to be selected for the group.
+The aim is to simplify the handling of courses and school classes by allowing, for example, to attach a whole class to a course, without the need to assign every student individually. referenzgruppen.grupid | ID of the reference group. referenzgruppe.rollen | Roles in the reference group („Gruppenrollen”) to be selected for the group.
 If no roles are specified, all persons are selected.
-(The main purpose for this filter is that a class might contain a teacher and pupils, but only the pupils from this reference group participate in another group.) laufzeit | Defines the start and end date of a group.
-Both dates can be either defined by directly specifying a date or, alternatively, by associating a teaching period (like a year or a semester) with the group. laufzeit.von | Start date of the group as a date. laufzeit.vonlernperiode | Start date of the group as a reference to a teaching period Refer to code list *Lernperiode*. laufzeit.bis | End date of the group as a date. laufzeit.bislernperiode | End date of the group as a reference to a teaching period Refer to code list *Lernperiode*. sichtfreigabe | Boolean value that denotes whether the data is only visible due to another organisation providing read access. revision | Revision number of the information.
+(The main purpose for this filter is that a class might contain a teacher and students, but only the students from this reference group participate in another group.) laufzeit | Defines the start and end date of a group.
+Both dates can be either defined by directly specifying a date or, alternatively, by associating a teaching period (like a year or a semester) with the group. laufzeit.von | Start date of the group as a date. laufzeit.vonlernperiode | Start date of the group as a reference to a teaching period.
+Refers to code list *Lernperiode*. laufzeit.bis | End date of the group as a date. laufzeit.bislernperiode | End date of the group as a reference to a teaching period.
+Refers to code list *Lernperiode*. sichtfreigabe | Boolean value that denotes whether the data is only visible due to another organisation providing read access. revision | Revision number of the information.
 This is mainly used to check on updates and deletes of data sets, whether there have been any changes to the data since it was retrieved by the client system.